catharob/bbabbrevs/README.md

 ### Why did you make this?

 A dear friend is in law school and serves on law review as an editor.
 Among many other things, she's tasked with ensuring all citations align with Bluebook standards.
-I mainly made this because **it's a repetetive task that basically begs to be automated**.
+I mainly made this because **it's a repetitive task that basically begs to be automated**.

 ### This helps, but citation is still such a pain in the ass.